SCIATICA AFFECTS 3 MILLION PEOPLE EACH YEAR

 Sciatica Pain Needs Treatment

 Sciatica pain may occur evenly along the back and through the leg but often there are certain spots where pain is more severe.
 For severe or ongoing flare-ups of sciatic nerve pain, the condition needs to be treated so it does not get worse over time.

-Dr. Chris Hummel has helped many patients recover from sciatica.
+Dr. Chris Hummel, Chiropractic Physician, has helped many patients recover from sciatica.
 Hummel Chiropractic offers a variety of chiropractic services, therapeutic strengthening and stretching exercises, and treatment options to help patients with sciatica and relieve the pain they’ve experienced.
 Call for a free consult and evaluation at 314-838-8780.